-Despite widespread exposure to trauma and violence and serious consequences for children and youth, recent national traumatic events (natural disasters, school shootings, terrorism) has led to a greater realization that we have failed to provide the resources necessary to strengthen research and services for these children.
-Expanding funding of the NCTSI program would support and strengthen a broad network of centers of excellence on children, trauma, and violence and would yield improved evaluation tools and evidence-based treatment methods for vulnerable children exposed to violence and trauma.
-This program will support the further development of treatment and services that will prevent the onset of mental health problems among children and youth who have experienced such trauma.
-The Network also disseminates these trauma-informed evidence-based treatments and services to all child-serving systems (schools, juvenile justice system, child welfare, foster care, etc.).
+Despite widespread exposure to trauma and violence and serious consequences for children and youth, recent national traumatic events (natural disasters, school shootings, terrorism, exposure to war-related trauma) has led to a greater realization that we have failed to provide the resources necessary to strengthen research and services for these children.
+Expanding funding of the NCTSI program would support and strengthen a broad network of centers of excellence on children, trauma, and violence and would yield improved evaluation tools and evidencebased treatment methods for vulnerable children exposed to violence and trauma.
+This program will support the further development of treatment and services that will prevent the onset of mental health problems among children and youth who have experienced such trauma and reduce the cost of potential long-lasting consequences in adult life related to health and productivity.
+The NCTSN also disseminates these trauma-informed evidence-based treatments and services to all child-serving systems (military family services, schools, juvenile justice system, child welfare, foster care, etc.).

-The Children's Health Act originally authorized the NCTSI program at \$50 million.
+The Children's Health Act of 2000 originally authorized the NCTSI program at \$50 million.
 In its first year, \$10 million was appropriated.
 In FY 2002, an additional \$20 million was provided to this program; of this, \$10 million came from the Emergency Supplemental Appropriation (PL 107-38) for the recovery efforts after 9/11.
 The NCTSI grew rapidly from 17 to 54 centers from 2000-2004, with funding at \$30 million.
 In FY 2005, funding remained at \$30 million, but the level funding (and the loss of the supplemental funds) led to a reduction in the total number of funded centers, from 54 to 45 centers, and the inability to renew funding for the many experienced trauma professionals in the Network.
 Further decreases in FY 2006 and FY 2007 led to further reductions in the size of the Network (currently funded at 43 centers).

-The FY 2008 budget included an increase of funding to \$33.1 million, and may restore some of these losses, but will still fall far short of meeting the national need.
+Subsequent appropriations provided small increases to reach the current FY 2010 level of \$40.8 million, funding 59 Centers and the NCCTS, but still falls far short of meeting the national need.

-The innovative program has developed a strong, collaborative network of committed community and treatment development centers that work together with child serving systems to help children who have experienced trauma and develop new and more effective interventions.
+The innovative NCTSI program has developed a collaborative network of committed community and treatment development centers that work together with child serving systems to help children who have experienced trauma and develop new and more effective interventions.
 The program has developed training programs, resource materials, new interventions, and has a strong internal and external evaluation program in place.
-Recent yearly estimates indicate that more than 50,000 individuals - children, adolescents and their families - will directly benefit from services through this network, and over 200,000 professionals will be trained in trauma-informed interventions.
-Over 1000 external partnerships have been established by Network members in their work to integrate trauma-informed services into all childserving systems (such as schools, foster care, correctional facilities, residential care, shelters, and shelters).
+Recent yearly estimates indicate that more than 50,000 individuals children, adolescents and their families - will directly benefit from services through this network, and over 200,000 professionals are being trained in trauma-informed interventions.
+Over 1000 external partnerships have been established by NCTSN members in their work to integrate trauma-informed services into all child-serving systems (such as schools, foster care, correctional facilities, residential care, shelters, and programs serving military families).